zonArt/openlp/documentation/manual/source/mediamanager.rst

 `Replace Live Background:` With an Image selected, clicking this button will immediately replace the live background being displayed with your selection.
+The Image will replace the theme background until the theme changes or the "Remove Background" button is pressed.

 Right clicking on an Image file will bring up some of the same options.